 How Stephanie White built a successful career.
 Explore key moments that defined the journey.

-Stephanie White is an American professional basketball coach and former player, currently the head coach of the Indiana Fever in the WNBA.
-She previously coached the Connecticut Sun and Vanderbilt Commodores women's basketball team.
-White also served as head coach for the Indiana Fever in 2015 and 2016.
-As a player, she received the Wade Trophy in 1999, recognizing her as the top female basketball player in the nation.
+Stephanie White is an American professional basketball coach, currently leading the Indiana Fever in the WNBA.
+Prior to this role, she coached the Connecticut Sun and the Vanderbilt Commodores women's basketball team.
+She previously served as head coach of the Indiana Fever in 2015 and 2016.
+As a player, she was a standout intercollegiate athlete, winning the prestigious Wade Trophy in 1999, recognizing her as the nation's top female basketball player.

-During the 2002 season, Stephanie White sat out due to an injury and worked as a television color commentator and sideline reporter during Fever Games.
+In 2002, Stephanie White sat out the season with an injury and worked as a television color commentator and sideline reporter during Fever Games.

-In 2003, Stephanie White was the assistant coach at Ball State, continuing until 2004.
+In 2003, Stephanie White became an assistant coach at Ball State.

 In 2005, Stephanie White became an assistant coach at Kansas State.